Data Privacy

 In a digitally driven marketplace, Vermont businesses and nonprofits rely on basic consumer data to engage with and retain customers in an efficient and cost-effective way.
 Any new privacy legislation should ensure Vermont businesses can continue to responsibly utilize data-driven approaches, such as email marketing, targeted advertising, and customer retention efforts, without imposing undue restrictions that hinder their ability to thrive in the 21st-century economy.

-While the Legislature considered well-intentioned privacy legislation during the 2024 legislative session, it missed the mark.
-In 2025, the legislature will again take up the issue.
-Of utmost concern, there is an appetite to consider implementing the first comprehensive private right of action in the U.S. to enforce its general privacy law.
-This approach could expose Vermont businesses to a surge of shakedown lawsuits and litigation, significantly impacting how consumers and businesses interact online in the state.
+While the Legislature considered well-intentioned privacy legislation during the 2024 legislative session, it missed the mark and would have exposed Vermont businesses to a surge of shakedown lawsuits and litigation, significantly impacting how consumers and businesses interact online in the state.

-There is a path forward that creates significant opportunities for consumers to protect their data as they see fit and allow businesses the opportunity to comply with a regional compatible, clear law.
+This path forward creates significant opportunities for consumers to protect their data as they see fit and allows businesses the opportunity to comply with a regionally compatible, clear law.
 Lawmakers must consider this balanced approach to a data privacy law to best serve all of their constituents.

-Vermont businesses will need to invest substantial resources to comply with Vermont-specific regulations, which could ultimately disengage consumers and place additional burdens on businesses trying to compete effectively in a global marketplace.
-As costs for Vermont businesses continue to rise due to new taxes and fees, adding a complex regulatory compliance burden could push many local businesses to the breaking point, potentially leading to a decline in Vermont’s business landscape as some may no longer be able to sustain operations.
+Vermont businesses would need to invest substantial resources to comply with Vermont-specific regulations, which could ultimately disengage consumers and place additional burdens on businesses trying to compete effectively in a global marketplace.
+Instead, support for the New England model will ensure workable, fair guardrails for small businesses, protecting consumer privacy while creating regional compatibility for folks across New England.
+As costs for Vermont businesses continue to rise due to new taxes, fees, overregulation at the state and federal levels, health care, workforce shortages, and more, adding a complex regulatory compliance burden could push many local businesses to the breaking point.

-As we head toward 2025, it is important to consider what provisions are important to give consumers choice over their data without unintentionally impacting Vermont businesses and nonprofits.
+As we look to support Vermont businesses in the 2025 legislative year, it is important to consider what provisions are needed to give consumers choice over their data without unintentionally impacting Vermont businesses and nonprofits.
 Policymakers should find a balanced approach that protects the interests of both Vermont businesses and consumers.
-A clear map forward exists following the example of other New England states that have passed strong privacy legislation in recent years.
+Several other New England states have passed strong data privacy legislation that empowers consumers and supports local businesses, and Vermont should be no different.
+The New England model offers a commonsense solution.

 Private Right of Action (PRA)